Rhynchocephale/ets-resources-plus-custom/README.md

 ## OGC Test Suite Resources

-This project assembles all libraries required by OGC conformance test suites into a single archive for distribution.
-The contents of the resulting archive are summarized below.
+This project assembles all Java libraries required by OGC conformance test suites into a single archive for distribution.
+The contents of the resulting archive are summarized in the table below.

 <table style="text-align: left;">
   <tr>